Logging in

 Each set of refresh tokens have a maximum lifespan of 90 days starting from the moment that Phase 1 of the authentication process is completed.
 However, if a refresh token is unused, it will expire after 14 days.
 This means that if you do not use the refresh token to obtain a new access token within 14 days, it will become invalid.
 If instead, you use the refresh token to obtain a new access token, you will receive a new refresh token with an additional 14 days of validity.
 This process continues until the maximum lifespan of 90 days is reached.

 When the latest refresh token expires, the user must log in again to obtain a new refresh token.
-This is done by repeating the steps in Phase 1 of this guide.
+This is done by repeating the User Authorization process using the Code Authorization flow.

-While we highly recommend to architect your application to accommodate refresh token rotation, Eagle Eye Networks provides an option to use a non-rotating, permanent refresh token.
+While we highly recommend architecting your application to accommodate refresh token rotation, Eagle Eye Networks provides an option to use a non-rotating, permanent refresh token.
 Unlike the standard refresh tokens that expire after 90 days, this permanent refresh token does not have an expiration date.

 Token Life Cycle